KooQix/goasync/README.md

 ### 2. Waiting for All Goroutines to Complete

-The `WaitAll` function blocks until all goroutines started with `async.Go` have completed.
+The `WaitAll` function blocks until all goroutines started with `goasync.Go` have completed.
 This is essential for ensuring that your program does not exit prematurely, leaving unfinished tasks.

 ```go
 package main